 Groundwaters are also typically Na-HCO3 waters with low concentrations of calcium, conditions under which the solubility of fluorite (CaF2), and hence also dissolved fluoride concentrations, is increased.

 Resolving the fluoride problem in drinking water in developing countries remains a significant challenge.

 Fluoride problems tend to occur in arid regions where resources are in any case limited and often of marginal quality (saline).
 Water treatment, using coagulation or adsorption/ion-exchange techniques, is technically feasible and has often been tried, although in developing countries has typically met with limited success.

 Rates of success depend on efficacy of method, user acceptance, ease of maintenance, effectiveness of monitoring, degree of community participation and availability and cost of raw materials.

-Edmunds, W M, and Smedley, P L. 2012.
+Edmunds, W M, and Smedley, P L. 2013.
 Chapter 12: Fluoride in natural waters.
 In: Essentials of Medical Geology, Second Edition.
-Eds: Selinus, O, Alloway, B, Centeno, J A, Finkelman, R B, Fuge, R, Lindh, U and Smedley, P L. Springer, In press.
+Eds: Selinus, O, Alloway, B, Centeno, J A, Finkelman, R B, Fuge, R, Lindh, U and Smedley, P L. Springer.